-Tap the Reset Local Settings button to delete all Roomie Remote settings on the iOS device you are currently using, including any Rooms, Devices, or Activities you have created.
+Tap the Reset Local Settings button to delete all Roomie Remote settings on the controller you are currently using, including any Rooms, Devices, or Activities you have created.

-Roomie Remote recommends making a backup of your current configuration before IMPORTANT:
+IMPORTANT: Roomie Remote recommends making a backup of your current configuration before resetting.

-resetting.

-Resetting the local Roomie Remote configuration has no impact on the settings of any devices in your environment or on any other Roomie Remote client in your Roomie Remote environment.
-After resetting, any Homes stored in iCloud will automatically re-synchronize to your current device.
+Note: Resetting the local Roomie Remote configuration has no impact on the settings of any devices in your environment or on any other Roomie Remote client in your Roomie Remote environment.